wiseleywu/Conference-Central-API/README.md

     city in `value`.
 Another example would be "Conferences by the same host you may like" by querying with topics in `field`, EQ in `operator`, and the current conference topics in `value`
-  - `querySessionLength(websafeConferenceKey, field, operator, value)` - Given
+  - `querySessionLength(websafeConferenceKey, operator, value)` - Given
     a Conference entity, return a list of session entities that are less than, more than, or equal to a defined duration (in minutes).
 For example, a user could look for sessions within a conference that are less than 120 minutes ( 2 hours) or more than 60 minutes (1 hour).
-In these cases, `field` is duration_minutes, `operator` could be LT,LTEQ,GT,GTEQ, or EQ, and `value` is the session length in minutes
+In these cases,  `operator` could be LT,LTEQ,GT,GTEQ, or EQ, and `value` is the session length in minutes.
-  - `querySessionTime(websafeConferenceKey, sessionType, field, operator,value)` - To
+  - `querySessionTime(websafeConferenceKey, sessionType, operator,value)` - To
     handle a query for all non-workshop sessions before 7pm, we have to understand what makes this query troublesome.
 This query is essentially two inequality filters: first on `sessionType`, then on